BrensonW/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

-A Higher Order Function passes a function whether it's into or out, while a callback function takes a function as an argument.
+A Higher Order Function passes a function whether it's into or out, while a callback function is the function that is taken into the other function.

 3. What is closure?